 About the Center

-The Center for Interdisciplinary Programs houses five academic groups: Africana Studies, Greek Studies, International Area Studies, Judaic Studies and Women's Studies.
+The Center for Interdisciplinary Programs houses four academic groups: Africana Studies, International Area Studies, Judaic Studies and Women's and Gender Studies.
 Each program offers a variety of courses and events, and comprises a distinct view of the world.

 Africana Studies offers an interdisciplinary examination of the black experience in the Americas, Africa, the Caribbean and Latin America.
 The program also concentrates on equity issues and stresses service learning in a wide variety of community-based organizations.
 The program offers a minor in Africana Studies.